 Like freelancers, interviewers can under prepare and hence underperform during interviews.
 At what cost, you ask?
 Well, letting talented freelancers pass them by, making poor hiring decisions and wasting lots of time.

-So, what do you need to do to perform well in interviews and impress freelancers you’d like to work with?
+So, how do you perform well when giving an interview?
+How do you impress freelancers you’d like to work with?

 Here’s a few interview tips: